 The family would become one of St. Charles County’s largest slave owning families, and would fight, steal and bicker over them in the St. Charles County courts for years.
 To this day this provides a large amount of legal documents and records that share a story with the Union Army’s 56th Colored Troops and a monument that stands tall today in Jefferson Barracks two hundred years after Granville Abington’s death.

 When Henry’s oldest son William died in 1840, his widow the former Francis Shelton and their two sons William and Samuel would inherit their father’s fifteen slaves brought from Virginia.
 In addition to the slaves they inherited from their father, also came a share of inheritance of slaves from Grandpa Henry when he died in 1844, and his ancestors back in Virginia.
-One of those Abington family slaves William J. Abbington, son of Nathan, and brother to Sarah, married Louise Allen in 1866, in which those St. Charles County Colored Marriage Record Book list their son Granville Abbington.
-Granville is an ancestor to a George Abbington.
-All four of George Abbington’s grandparents were born slaves and lived in St. Charles County.
+One of those Abington family slaves was a William J. Abbington.
+William Abbington was born the son of 53 year old Henry, the incapacitated son of Henry Senior, and a slave named Sally.
+He was also the grandfather of George Abington.

-Granville Abbington [mispelled Avington on his enrollment card] was a member of the U.S. 56th Colored Troops (Union).
+Sarah had a brother named Granville Abbington [mispelled Avington on his enrollment card] who was a member of the U.S. 56th Colored Troops (Union).
 In St. Louis in August of 1863, the 3rd Regiment Arkansas Volunteer Infantry was assigned to the Union Army, then dispatched to Helena, Arkanasas where it was re-organized as the 56th United States Colored Infantry, commanded by a German, Col. Carl Bentozoni.
 He trained the troops for combat, which they saw July 29, 1864.

 The enemy were concealed in the thick timber and were within 150 yards of us before I opened on them, when they charged with a yell, but being well supported by Captain Brown, of the Sixtieth, with sixteen men, and Captain Patten, of the Fifty-sixth, with twenty-five men, and using canister rapidly and carefully, we repulsed them….During the whole fight the colored men stood up to their duty like veterans, and it was owing to their strong arms and cool heads, backed by fearless daring, alone that I was able to get away either of my guns.
 They marched eighteen miles at once, fought five hours, against three to one, and were as eager at the end as at the beginning for the fight.
 Never did men, under such circumstances, show greater pluck or daring.I am, very respectfully, your obedient servant,H. T. CHAPPEL,First Lieutenant.